evild3ad/Collect-MemoryDump/README.md

 # Collect-MemoryDump
 Collect-MemoryDump - Automated Creation of Windows Memory Snapshots for DFIR

-Collect-MemoryDump.ps1 is script utilized to collect a Memory Snapshot from a live Windows system (in a forensically sound manner).
+Collect-MemoryDump.ps1 is PowerShell script utilized to collect a Memory Snapshot from a live Windows system (in a forensically sound manner).

 Features:
 * Checks for Hostname and Physical Memory Size before starting memory acquisition